ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 efforts provides a rich multi-modal resource to the research community.
 However, despite significant progress, optimized leveraging of these valuable resources is ongoing.
-A central component to data integration is accurately mapping novel cell type data to into common coordinate frameworks (CCFs) for subsequent processing and analysis.
+A central component to data integration is accurately mapping novel cell type data to into CCFs for subsequent processing and analysis.
 To meet these needs, tools for mapping mouse cell type data must be both generally accessible to a wide audience of investigators, and capable of handling distinct challenges unique to each data type.
 In this work,